-Independent Cabinet Makers Geelong, together with an incredible team of volunteers and local sponsors, is proud to announce the installation of a brand new kitchen at Bowder House – a vital safe haven for veterans experiencing homelessness in the Geelong region.
+Independent Cabinet Makers Geelong, together with an incredible team of volunteers and local sponsors, is proud to announce the installation of a brand new kitchen at Bowder House – a vital safe haven for Vietnam War Veterans in the Geelong region.

 Since then, Bowder House has provided essential shelter and support to veterans of all conflicts, helping them transition back into everyday life.
 The house is run on a peppercorn rent arrangement with the Department of Housing, and residents are only asked to contribute a small optional donation to assist with costs.

 The recent kitchen transformation is a testament to the power of local support.
-ICM Geelong rallied volunteer cabinetmakers to cut, manufacture and install the new kitchen as a team effort.
-The project was made possible by generous contributions from polytec, Lincoln Sentry, GTB, Sandman Stone, and e&s – all proud supporters of ICM Geelong.
+ICM Geelong rallied volunteers to donate product, dismantle and take away the old kitchen, cut, manufacture and install the new kitchen including bonus flooring thanks to GT&B.

 “This kitchen is more than just a renovation—it’s a symbol of respect and care for our veterans,” said Iris Cargill, the State Welfare Officer and manager of Bowder House.
 “It will provide a functional and welcoming space for those who need it most.”